microsoft/VSExtensibility/New_Extensibility_Model/Docs/Extension_Guides/Command/Command.md

 ## Creating new commands

+To get started:

-To get started, add a reference to the [Microsoft.VisualStudio.Extensibility](https://www.nuget.org/TODO-add-real-link) NuGet package to your project.
+* Add a reference to the [Microsoft.VisualStudio.Extensibility](https://www.nuget.org/TODO-add-real-link) and [Microsoft.VisualStudio.Extensibility.Build](https://www.nuget.org/TODO-add-real-link) NuGet packages to your project.
+* Change your project's `TargetFramework` from `net6.0` to `net6.0-windows`.

 ### Registering a command